-Investigating into major reasons for the changes in land uses in the study area; about 50.0% was of the opinion that the latter uses, which are either residential or commercial use, have high economic benefit to the owners and the community at large than the initial uses like agriculture.
+Investigation into major reasons for the changes in land uses in the study area, about 50% was of the opinion that the latter uses, which majority are either residential or commercial use, have high economic benefit to the owners and the community at large than the initial uses.
 About 27.5% agreed that the change in land use in the area is resultant effects of development trend emanated from the location of the university while 12.5% are of the opinion that it is as a result of availability of affordable lands in the area.
 The remaining 10% posit the proximity to student area.
 This result is illustrated in Figure 3.
 The general observation made on urban development trends in the area focuses on high demands for land and increase in development of residential buildings, leading to congestion in the university environment.
 Hence, the need for adequate measure to mitigate the trend to forestall any environmental degradation and its attendant consequences in the area become pertinent.

-Figure 3: Reasons for Land Use Changes in the Study Area
+Figure 3: Reasons for Changing Land Use Pattern in the Study Area

 The level of development regarding building materials used for construction was examined.
 Figure 4 shows major materials used.
-Arising from the investigation, larger percentage (64.0%) make use of cement blocks; essentially for modern buildings around the university environment whose occupants are mostly the university's students.
-The 31.5% of the sampled buildings constructed with mud blocks are those at the core of the community and probably nearby huts at the peripheries occupied by the 'Ebiras' (people from Kogi State who mostly specialized in farm work).
-Typical examples of such buildings are shown in Plate 2.
-About 4.5% are those constructed with planks and bamboo which are mostly used as temporary sheds for road workers.
+Arising from the investigation, larger percentage (64%) make use of cement blocks being modern buildings found around the university environment which occupants are mostly the university's students.
+The 31.5% of the sampled buildings constructed with mud blocks are those at the core of the community and probably nearby huts at the peripheries occupied by the 'Ebiras' (people from Kogi State who mostly specialized in farm work.
+See examples in Plate 2).
+The 4.5% are those constructed with planks and bamboo which are mostly used as temporary sheds for road workers.
 Buildings found in these areas are generally substandard for human habitation.